 Which devices support LE Audio right now?

 Some newer smartphones like Samsung Galaxy and Google Pixel include support, along with certain iPhones.
-On the headphone side, brands like SoundPEATS, TOZO, and Anker already use Qualcomm’s QCC30xx chips that support LE Audio.
-Over the next two years, expect support to expand quickly.
+On headphone side, brands like SoundPEATS, TOZO, and Anker already use Qualcomm’s QCC30xx chips that support LE Audio.
+Over next two years, expect support to expand quickly.

 Is LE Audio good for gaming?

 Yes.
 LC3 reduces latency compared to Classic, bringing it close to wired performance for casual gaming and video.
-For serious eSports, wired or 2.4 GHz still win, but LE Audio is a big step forward compared to Classic.
+For serious eSports, wired or 2.4 GHz still win, but LE Audio is big step forward compared to Classic.

 References